 The expected deadline for these new guidelines and regulations was August 18th, 2020.

-UPDATE (April 2021): Due to delays, the regulations and guidelines for OTC Hearing Aids have still not been released.
+UPDATE (JULY 2021): Due to delays, the regulations and guidelines for OTC Hearing Aids have still not been released.
 Therefore, OTC Hearing Aids are still unavailable.
+On July 9th, US President Joe Biden President directed the U.S. Department of Health and Human Services “to consider issuing proposed rules within 120 days for allowing hearing aids to be sold over the counter.”

 OTC Hearing Aids Are Long Overdue for Consumers